Law of value: Theorizing the value of labour-products

-Nevertheless, in the Marxist tradition, Marx's theory of product-value is conventionally labeled "the labour theory of value"—while controversy persists about how much Marx's theory actually differs from that of the classical political economists.
+Nevertheless, in the Marxist tradition, Marx's theory of product-value is conventionally labeled "the labour theory of value"—while controversy persists about how much Marx's theory actually differs from that of the classical political economist.

 Gold referent

 In Das Kapital Marx normally thinks of the quantity of labour that determines product-value as the ratio between the average total amount of labour-time required to produce a reproducible good, and the corresponding average amount of labour required to produce a unit of gold (see also gold standard).
 Already in 1844, long before he wrote Das Kapital, Marx was very aware of credit money.
 Whereas "commodity money" (coinage or bullion) played an important role in the earlier stages of capitalist development, the growth of integrated capital markets meant increased use of credit money.
 Marx felt that the initial assumption of gold-money as a standard of value was justified, in analysing the capitalist relations of production and distribution.
 Thus, as follows: